-Animal Health Research Center, Department of Infectious Diseases
+Animal Health Research Center, Department of Biomedical Sciences, Department of Infectious Diseases

 Joint Faculty, Professor